jmsdsouzaPhD/GWDALI/docs/index.rst

 		* ``shape``: (float) Opening angle between arms interferometer (degrees);

 	:param approximant: GW approximant among the available ['Leading_Order', 'TaylorF2', 'TaylorF2_lal', 'IMRPhenomP', 'IMRPhenomD'].
 To use the approximants 'TaylorF2_lal', 'IMRPhenomP' or 'IMRPhenomD' you need to have installed the `lalsuite <https://lscsoft.docs.ligo.org/lalsuite/lalsuite/index.html>`_ in your machine.
+	:param fmin: initial frequency value to the GW signal be evaluated;
+	:param fmax: final frequency value to the GW signal be evaluated;
+	:param fsize: number of frequency points;
 	:param dali_method: DALI method ['Fisher_Sampling', 'Doublet', 'Triplet'] or only 'Fisher' for a simple numerical matrix inversion.
 	:param sampler_method: Method used for DALI (the same ones available in `bilby package <https://lscsoft.docs.ligo.org/bilby/>`_)
 	:param save_fisher: Save the Fisher Matrix in a file named 'Fisher_Matrix_<index>.txt' where <index> is the integer argument bellow